-“The goal is to develop this from an operational standpoint,” said Dr Jamey Jacob, professor of aerospace engineering at Oklahoma’s college of engineering.
+“The goal is to develop monitoring UAV from an operational standpoint,” said Dr Jamey Jacob, professor of aerospace engineering at Oklahoma’s college of engineering.
 “You can think of this as an on-demand weather balloon that you have control over,” he tells Flightglobal

 Jacob adds that the aim of the research project is to develop a system that is accessible to scientists in terms of cost, size and capability.

 The National Science Foundation awarded the team $6 million to carry out the four-year study which, alongside internal funding from the universities, will result in annual demonstrations of developments made, plus a final system that proves all the technological parameters.

 Jacob says that it will be advantageous to have a swarm of UAVs flying to collect data from multiple standpoints.